flaviaouyang/portfolio-site/README.md

   - CSS

 ## Issues

 - 12/26/2021: font does not work in Safari (FIXED)
 - 12/26/2021: font-decoration underline dashed does not work in Safari (FIXED)
 - 12/26/2021: nav bar fixed position does not work, will take it out of flexbox workflow
+- 01/06/2022: Favicon does not work with Safari

+## `TODO`

+- [ ] change the layout of blog posts section
-- 01/06/2022: responsive design for mobile users
+- [ ] responsive design for mobile users